ZAPtronCoder/RANDOM-STUPID-IDEAS/README.md

 ## COLLECTIVE DUMB AND NOT SO DUMB IDEAS!!!
 Random mod ideas and whatnot, all very cool stuff indeed.

-Look in `cool ideas` for good, sick, maybe even awesome ideas. 😎
+Look in `cool ideas` for good, sick, misc, maybe even awesome ideas. 😎